jeffmanzione/annocalculator/README.md

 ## 📄 License

-GNU License.
+GNU GPL 3.0 License.
 See [LICENSE](https://github.com/jeffmanzione/annocalculator/blob/main/LICENSE) for more details.

 ## 🎮 About the Creator